-To feedforward when responding to unproductive student behaviours, we have a system in place that enables staff to respond to minor unproductive behaviours efficiently and effectively, to chronic persistent minor behaviours and to major unproductive behaviours that hinder learning.
+To feed forward when responding to unproductive student behaviours, we have a system in place that enables staff to respond to minor unproductive behaviours efficiently and effectively, to chronic persistent minor behaviours and to major unproductive behaviours that hinder learning.
 In this continuum, thinking begins with clarity between minor behaviours (that can and should be managed by teachers, within the context of the classroom and non-classroom settings) and major behaviours (that are best managed in a more private setting with the class teacher and leadership in partnership).
 The definitions of teacher managed behaviours (Minor) and teacher plus leadership managed behaviours (Major) have been included in Appendix A.

-Although the teacher is the key problem solver when responding to minor behaviours, they collaborate, and share creative strategies, with colleagues.
+Although the teacher is the key problem solver when responding to minor behaviours, they collaborate, and share creative strategies with colleagues.
 Teachers respond to minor behaviours using best practices that include reminders of expectations, re-directing to learning and reteaching behaviours.
 Appendix A includes a summary of practices that may be utilised.

-The positive, support strategies currently in place for responding to unproductive behaviours at our school can be classified under the three evidence-based approaches recommended in BCE SBS policy and procedures, and include:
+The positive support strategies currently in place for responding to unproductive behaviours at our school can be classified under the three evidence-based approaches recommended in BCE SBS policy and procedures, and include:

-De-escalation Problem-solving Restorative

-Supervised calm time in a safe Teacher - student Student apology

-space in the classroom - in- conversation and planning Student contributes back to

-class TOC Connect - Correct - the class or school community

-Collaborate

-Supervised calm time in a safe Restorative conversation

-space outside of the classroom Teacher - student - parent Reconnect with Head of House

-out-of-class TOC meeting Restorative conference

-Scheduled for Terms 2 and 3 facilitated by Heads of House

-Provide choices and On-demand as required or Deputy Principal

-differentiated learning Minor Academic and

-activities Behavioural supports and

-(Snapshots with adjustment solutions

-and supports)

-Teacher - student - leadership

-Individual crisis support and conversation

-management plan (Individual Re-entry meetings after

-Safety and Support plans) withdrawal

-Snapshot meetings with GC

-and ML:DP
+De-escalation Problem-solving Restorative Supervised calm time in a safe Teacher - student Student apology space in the classroom - in- conversation and planning class TOC Supervised calm time in a safe Connect - Correct - Student contributes back to space outside of the classroom out-of-class TOC Collaborate the class or school community Provide choices and differentiated learning Teacher - student - parent meeting Restorative conversation activities Scheduled for Terms 2 and 3 Reconnect with Head of House (Snapshots with adjustment On-demand as required and supports) Minor Academic and Behavioural supports and solutions Teacher - student - leadership conversation- Re Connect Process Individual crises support and Re-entry meetings after Restorative conference management plan (Individual withdrawal facilitated by Heads of House Safety and Support plans) or Deputy Principal Snapshot meetings with GC and ML: DP

-6. BCE Formal Sanctions
+4. BCE Formal Sanctions

-6.1 Detention Process
+4.1 Detention Process

 At Mary MacKillop College, we use the term, Reconnect.
 In this process, students are referred to their Heads of House and other Middle Leaders to engage in a reflection of unproductive behaviours after the process of Connect-Correct-Collaborate.
 Parents/Caregivers may be notified if the unproductive behaviours persist.
-The Reconnect session is held at lunchtimes sessions include conversations and planning to support restorative dialogue, re-establish expectations using the MacKillop Way, and to make plans to change unproductive and achieve productive behaviours.
+The Reconnect sessions held at lunchtimes include conversations and planning to support restorative dialogue, re-establish expectations using the MacKillop Way, and to make plans to change unproductive and achieve productive behaviours.